WAREHOUSING AND FULFILLMENT

-However, as this seamless experience becomes prevalent, it is making a big shift in what companies and customers guess from their partners and service providers.
+However, as this seamless experience becomes prevalent, it is making a big shift in what companies warehouse services and customers guess from their partners and warehousing and fulfillment service providers.

 As expectations related to efficiency surge up, companies are being compelled to rationalize their processes to meet customer demands.
 This is principally true when it comes to fulfilling e-commerce orders.

 In 2019, the difference in funding between the wealthiest 1% of firms and 99% of other companies is as high as it’s ever been.
 However, it’s the best 1% of companies that have the most impact on customer prospects.
 Even as many businesses today strive to deliver orders in time to provide 2-day shipping, big enterprises such as Amazon, Flipkart, and Walmart are coming up with next-day or even same-day delivery products.

 But, though the resources accessible to these industry pioneers for optimizing their fulfillment policies cannot be fulfilled by the majority of firms, customers are indifferent in that they envisage best-in-class service from all their partners, not just the top ones.
 As an outcome, small and medium-sized businesses are often compelled into buying costly and uncooperative services such as Amazon FBA to rapidly fulfill orders or compromising in aspects like shipping speed, order transparency, and general quality of service to avert cash lacks.
 No such option is perfect for long term scenarios.